 Option 2: SD-RSRP measurement is left to UE implementation;

 Option 3: Others (if any, please give your detailed description).
+If there is no relay discovery message received from the serving relay, the remote UE can use model-B relay discovery procedure to trigger the transmission of relay discovery by relay UE and measure SD-RSRP (Added by Apple).